 High Yield Bonds

 High yield (non-investment grade) bonds are from issuers that are considered to be at greater risk of not paying interest and/or returning principal at maturity.
-As a result, the issuer will offer a higher yield than a similar bond of a higher credit rating and, typically, a higher coupon rate to entice investors to take on the added risk.
+As a result, the issuer will generally offer a higher yield than a similar bond of a higher credit rating and, typically, a higher coupon rate to entice investors to take on the added risk.

 Reasons to consider high yield bonds